criblio/python-api-wrapper/README.md

 ```

 #### Expert Mode
-Any area of the API may be called via the SDK using the generic methods in lib/http_operations.py:
+Any area of the API may be called via the API wrapper module using the generic methods in lib/http_operations.py:

 - `get(url, headers, payload)`